Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Web3Signer.md

 # Start Web3Signer

-Web3Signer supports the Ethereum 1, Ethereum 2, and Filecoin platforms, so you must specify the signing mode to use when starting Web3Signer.

 **Prerequisites**:

 * [Signing key configuration files] to access the required signing keys.

-Start Web3Signer by specifying the signing mode to use, and the location of the signing key configuration files.
+Web3Signer supports the Ethereum 1, Ethereum 2, and Filecoin platforms, so you must specify the signing mode, and the location of the signing key configuration files when starting Web3Signer.

 === "Ethereum 1.0"